 • LIBRARY HOLDINGS BY TOPIC •

 The library master archive consists of CDs and DVDs on shelves located in the Biodiversity Center GIS Lab (MAC Hall - Room 238).
-About half of the discs are filed according to a system of topic categories.
-Which discs land in this part of the archive is based on the judgement of the staff.
-Landsat scenes, elevation models and climate data are examples of datasets filed by category.
+About half of the discs are filed by geography.
+Which discs are included in the archive is determined by Biodiversity Center staff.
+Datasets specific to particular governmental units or research sites are the usual candidates.

 "ISO 19115 - Geographic information - Metadata" is a standard for categorizing spatial data published by the International Organization for Standardization.
 We borrowed the coding scheme for use in our library.
 See the table below.